 Clear Pricing Models

 Many no-code builders provide a free plan with core features suitable for individual users or small projects.
 Paid options usually start around $20 to $60 per month, scaling based on user seats, app complexity, or added functionalities.
-For example, Power Apps offers a free developer plan, while premium tiers begin at $20 per user per month.
+Pricing transparency often lists:

 Joining the Private Beta